Loyola University Chicago Style Guide

-- Use one space after a colon.
+Use one space after a colon.

 Use a comma before the last item in a series of three or more: Every heart beats true for the red, white, and blue.

-- Do not put spaces around the em dash.
+Do not put spaces around the em dash.
 Do not substitute hyphens for em dashes.

-- Em dash: Shows a break or dramatic pause: When I opened the door, there he was—with a knife.
+Em dash shows a break or dramatic pause: When I opened the door, there he was—with a knife.

-- En dash: Indicates a range, such as a span of time or numbers: 1960s–1970s.
+En dash indicates a range, such as a span of time or numbers: 1960s–1970s.
 To format, hit space-hyphen-space to autoformat in Word, and then go back and delete the spaces.

-- Hyphen: used in compounds: 7-year-old girl.
+Hyphen is used in compounds: 7-year-old girl.
+See also hyphens.

-- Do not separate month and year sequences with a comma: June 2006, not June, 2006.
+Do not separate month and year sequences with a comma: June 2006, not June, 2006.

-- Do not use periods: BA, PhD, MD, RN.
+Do not use periods: BA, PhD, MD, RN, AA.

-- Since the information is parenthetical, enclose it in commas in running text: John Doe, MD, hails from Altoona, Iowa.
+Since the information is parenthetical, enclose it in commas in running text: John Doe, MD, hails from Altoona, Iowa.

-- Capitalize the formal name of a degree: Master of Science in Organizational Development.
+Capitalize the formal name of a degree: Master of Science in Organizational Development.

-- See also alumnus/alumna/alumni.
+See also alumnus/alumna/alumni.

 el, referring to train

-Use the hyphen.
+Use a hyphen.
 No need to capitalize.

 These are singular nouns referring to groups; use them as such: Our faculty is world-class.
 To make faculty or staff plural, use staff members or members of the faculty, etc. There is usually no need to capitalize faculty or staff in text.

-See President of Loyola and religious orders.
+See religious orders.

 Avoid beginning a sentence with however.
 You may, however, offset it with commas.

-- Adverbs that end in –ly don’t need hyphens when used as modifiers: happily married couple.
+Adverbs that end in –ly don’t need hyphens when used as modifiers: happily married couple.
 The word early, although it ends in –ly, does take a hyphen because it is an adjective: early-morning light.

 Avoid using impact as a verb unless in a physical context.
 In other words, resist using impact as a verb meaning “to affect.”
 Although this usage is becoming more common in informal speech and writing, it is hyperbolic and widely considered incorrect.
 Consider using affect or influence instead.
-(See Chicago Manual 5.202.)
+See Chicago Manual 5.202.

-Use a space between initials: E.M.
+Do not use a space between initials: E.M.
 Forster.